Manufacturing Traceability: Lot Tracking Guide

 You open the spreadsheet.
 The lot number column is half-filled.
 Some entries say "see binder."
 The binder is in someone's office.
 That person is on vacation.

-This is what manufacturing traceability is supposed to prevent.
-The ability to trace a part backward to its raw materials and forward to every unit that shares those materials is what separates a targeted, controlled response from a panicked scramble.
-The average product recall costs $10 million in direct expenses alone.
+This is what manufacturing traceability prevents.
+The ability to trace a part backward to its raw materials and forward to every unit that shares those materials is what separates a controlled response from a panicked scramble.
+The average product recall costs $10 million in direct expenses.
 Companies with weak traceability pay up to 70% more per recall because they can't isolate the problem and end up pulling everything.

-Most guides on this topic are written for large companies with dedicated quality departments.
-This one is for small and mid-size manufacturers who need practical traceability without an enterprise-level budget or a six-month implementation.
+Most guides on this topic target large companies with dedicated quality departments.
+This one is for small and mid-size manufacturers who need practical traceability without an enterprise budget.

 What is manufacturing traceability?